 Does walking improve bone density?

 Modestly at best, and not enough to counter the loss most women experience post-menopause.
 Walking is excellent for general health, cardiovascular fitness, and mood.
-It is not a bone density intervention on its own.
+It is not a bone density intervention on its own — it doesn’t create enough mechanical load to trigger meaningful bone-building adaptation.

 How heavy do I need to lift to improve bone density?